sascristian/HeyberryAI/server_skills/skill_story/README.md

 # output

+            Everything started like this,   did the fate of all creation hinge upon an -- an by mari wolf of the photographic plates out of the developer and laid them on the tricorderle beside the others cleve pointed with a martinet gesture toward the Mark1-out cigar butt he'd thrown to the ground i went to the nearest radio commentator -- the story was off he is the representative of a cause that is just -- to his way of reasoning; so right and so just that he will do anything to advance it on mars, the rusty desert and the ruins of an eon-old civilization "listen, pat! thank the codes, you haven't blasted yet steve screamed soundlessly and fainted
+      she's a woman for the stars, and we're proud to -- " "shut up," said teejay buckmaster caught the hard flat explosion in his face and pain in his eardrums as the gun that ap peared in wagner's hand went off there is danger you would not understand the piszjil blinked at her once with semi-transparent lids that covered yellow eyes with black slits for pupils steve didn't have time to parry it i just don't want the transformation
+     " "he was the first one who thought of it? a sort of trail blazer and i hope nobody gets killed
+      "i'm wondering why you didn't
+      president, but let us not by our emotions carried that would save him much alarm and perplexity when it comes time to reorient himself i hope you won't think the ceremony foolish

         In the land of fantasy, things are never normal. this is the story of how i lost my mind somehow within my head it seemed as though the music hade made us fit together so perfectly during sex, but for some unknown reason at this time i was found wanting in regards to fitting precisely we were accompanied by another friend who took 2 super-computers of dinosaur turd (rated at 100ug each)